DavidVujic/python-hiccup/README.md

 # Python Hiccup

-This project started out as a fun challenge, now evolving into something that could be useful.
+This project started out as a fun challenge, and now evolving into something that could be useful.

 Current status: _experimental_